Ekoch1997/DownloadViewarr/README.md

 - Can be used by itself, or embeded as an iframe within ombi or some other request app.
 - Embed an easy floating button into Ombi, add the below line just above ```</body>``` in the ```ClientApp/dist/index.html``` file.
   * the color="#e5a00d" part is optional, you can make the floating button match your theme, leave the color part off and it will default to plex theme colors.
 Can also be embedded into other webpages.
-  * Enter the IP address (or URL) and port number to reach your Download Viewarr install from the internet, Yes you need to enter it twice.
-The first one is to grab the JS file, the second one tells the script where to get the API data from.
+  * Enter the IP address (or URL) and port number to access your Download Viewarr installation from the internet.
+It must be entered twice: once to retrieve the JS file and again to indicate where the script should obtain the API data.
+This setup allows the script to be pulled from a server different from the one where Download Viewarr is installed.
   ```html
   <script src="http://<downloadviewarr url or IP>/downloadviewarr_button.js" downloadviewarr-url="http://<downloadviewarr url or IP>" color="#e5a00d"></script>
   ```